bugbiteme/rt2600ac-py/README.md

 - Get all the hosts, but filter for one specfic known host
 - Test mannually passing in an api endpoint request

+Using the -v and -vv flags will show you the actual URL being called

+usage: main.py [-h] [--version] [-v] [-vv]

+Just a demonstration of the Synology Router API wrapper

+optional arguments:
+  -h, --help           show this help message and exit --version            show program's version number and exit -v, --verbose        set loglevel to INFO
+  -vv, --very-verbose  set loglevel to DEBUG

 Note: update username and password with your own!